 The C.P.
-Stacey Award Committee and the Laurier Centre for Military Strategic and Disarmament Studies (LCMSDS) have awarded Distinguished University Professor Jonathan F.W.
-Vance of Western University with the 2018 C.P.
+Stacey Award Committee and the Laurier Centre for Military Strategic and Disarmament Studies (LCMSDS) have awarded Professor Bob Bergen of the University of Calgary with the 2019 C.P.
 Stacey Award for scholarly work in Canadian military history.

 The awards committee is also pleased to announce two runners up for the 2018 C.P.
 Stacey Award: Richard Goette’s Sovereignty and Command in Canada-US Continental Air Defence, 1940-57 (UBC Press) and Douglas E. Delaney’s The Imperial Army Project: Britain and the Land Forces of the Dominions and India, 1902-1945 (Oxford University Press).
 Both of these works were superb and worthy of honourable mention.

 The C.P.
 Stacey Award is named in honour of Charles Perry Stacey, historical officer to the Canadian Army during the Second World War and later a long-time professor of history at the University of Toronto.
 The C.P.
 Stacey Award is presented annually to the best book in the field of Canadian military history, broadly defined, including the study of war and society.
 The award winner receives a prize of $1,000, made possible through the generous support of John and Pattie Cleghorn and the Department of History at Wilfrid Laurier University.
 The LCMSDS took over administration of the award in 2018 from the Canadian Committee for the History of the Second World War.